There is a massive range of different color Powerbaits. It can be a bit overwhelming trying to decide which color to fish.

 This article will share my experiences and views which will hopefully make the decision on which bait to fish a bit easier.

-Every time I start to think I have figured out a pattern, their behavior will change leaving my theory in ruins.
-I honestly can not pinpoint with any certainty what triggers the trout to favor one color over the other.
+With that said, every time I start to think I have figured out a pattern, the trout’s behavior will change leaving my theory in ruins.
+I honestly cannot pinpoint with any certainty what triggers the trout to favor one color over the other.

-I once did a little experiment, where I fished two identical rods next to each other.
-I will label them rod A and rod B. In the first hour or so rod A got all the attention and I was able to land 8 trout.
+I once did a little experiment, where I fished two identical rods next to each other for several hours.
+I will label them rod A and rod B. In the first hour or so rod A got all the attention, and I was able to land 8 trout.
 Rod B was untouched.

 Over the second hour rod B got all the attention, and I landed 6 more all except one was on rod B.